ReconArt/email-sdk/src/EmailSender/Email.Sender/README.md

 | OnEmailSendingFailure           | Func<IEmailMessage, EmailFailureReason, ValueTask>? | Called when there's a failure sending an email to the SMTP server.                                                                                                                                                               | null          |

 `OnEmailSendingFailure` will not be invoked if cancellation is requested.
-Additionally, unless `SignalFailureOnInvalidParameters` is set to `true`, it will not be called for failures occurring during the construction of the MIME message.
+Additionally, unless `SignalFailureOnInvalidParameters` is set to `true`, it will not be called for failures during the construction of the MIME message.
 These failures can be inspected through the return values of `IEmailSenderService.TrySendAsync` and `IEmailSenderService.TryScheduleAsync`.

 #### EmailSenderLivenessService Configuration Options